Narigo/sveltekit-boilerplate/README.md

 npm run ci:test:storybook
 ```

-Run all tests of the storybook components:
+Start the server and open cypress with all tests of the storybook components:

 ```
 npm run test:watch:storybook